bk/wmk-admin/readme.md

 The following settings are currently supported:

-- `password`: The SHA-256 sum of the password to the admin pages, in hexadecimal form.
+- `admin_password`: The SHA-256 sum of the password to the admin pages, in hexadecimal form.
 (There is no distinction between different users, so only a password is needed.)

 - `host`: The host or IP for the admin server.
 Default: `localhost`.